evkx/evkx.github.io/content/models/tesla/cybertruck/Cybertruck_Cyberbeast/_index.md

 ## Performance

-The Tesla Cybertruck Cyberbeast has a maximum power of 630KW (857hp).
-The total torque is 930nm.
+The Tesla Cybertruck Cyberbeast has a maximum power of 630 KW (857 hp/845 bhp).
+The total torque is 930 nm (686 ft-lb).
 It performs the 0-100km/h sprint (0-62mph) in 2,7 seconds.
 The top speed is 210 km/h.

 ## Battery, range, and charging